Employer Shared Responsibility Provisions of Obamacare

 Employer Mandate Requirements effective January 1, 2015

-Second, if your business comes under the ESR provisions, you must offer affordable health coverage that provides a specified minimum level of coverage to your full-time employees and their dependents.
+Then, if your business has the minimum number of full-time equivalent employees for a calendar year, the ESR provision comes into effect for your business.
+For the next calendar year, you must offer affordable health coverage that provides a specified minimum level of coverage to your full-time employees and their dependents.
 If you don't offer this coverage, you may be required to pay a penalty.
-Note that the trigger for this penalty is if one or more employees receives a premium tax credit for purchasing individual coverage through a state or federal exchange.

 Insurance and Payments Requirements

-Third, you, as an employer, will not be liable for an Employer Shared Responsibility payment unless at least one full-time employee receives a premium tax credit.
+Third, note that the trigger for this penalty is if one or more employees receives a premium tax credit for purchasing individual coverage through a state or federal exchange.
+Your business, as an employer, will not be liable for an Employer Shared Responsibility payment unless at least one full-time employee receives a premium tax credit.
 (A premium tax credit is available to individuals with low or moderate income to help them purchase insurance through the Marketplace Exchanges.)
 The IRS will inform employers of any employee receiving a premium tax credit.

 If an employer is subject to ESR requirements as described above, the employer must: